a-sha0234/blog-app-clientSide/README.md

 ## Status <a name="status-paragraph"></a>
-Currently in progress

-## Room for improvements <a name="imporvements-paragraph"></a>

-Room for improvement:
-1) Design of each page

-To do:
-1) add some screenshots of current projects in the portfolio page
+project is completed

 ## Acknowledgements <a name="Acknowledgements-paragraph"></a>
-The first paragraph text
+This project was inspired from the odin project

 ## Contact <a name="Contact-paragraph"></a>
-Created by Arun Shaema, feel free to contact me
+Created by Arun Sharma, feel free to contact me